livewire/livewire/docs/wire-model.md

-Livewire make it easy to bind a component property's value with form inputs using `wire:model`.
+Livewire makes it easy to bind a component property's value with form inputs using `wire:model`.

 Here is a simple example of using `wire:model` to bind the `$title` and `$content` properties with form inputs in a "Create Post" component: